Treasure Island

 You also get a C*** Pen

-All in all, Treasue Island gives you the ability to perform EFFOMS.
+All in all, Treasure Island gives you the ability to perform EFFOMS on stage or wherever you prefer.

-You can get yours directly from Kaleb’s online store:
+You can get Treasure Island directly from Kaleb’s store:

 Alright me ‘artys its time to walk the plank.